Difference Between Accounting vs Financial Management

 Both Accounting vs Financial Management are popular choices in the market; let us discuss some of the major differences:

-- Accounting is more about identifying, measuring, processing, classifying and recording of financial transactions whereas financial management involves in the effective and efficient management of finances and economic resources
+- Accounting is more about identifying, measuring, processing, classifying, and recording financial transactions whereas financial management involves the effective and efficient management of finances and economic resources

 - Accounting reports the financial information to both internal and external users such as creditors, investors, analysts, management, and regulators whereas financial management is used internally by the management of the organization for the planning and decision purpose.

-- Accounting involves reporting past financial transactions in a meaning form of financial statements whereas financial management involves planning about the future by analyzing and interpretation of financial statements.
+- Accounting involves reporting past financial transactions in the meaningful form of financial statements whereas financial management involves planning about the future by analyzing and interpretation of financial statements.

 - Accounting gives the financial position of the Company whereas financial management gives a holistic view of the business activities and provides insight into the future generation of wealth.